 Groaning Cave

-NOTE: Groaning Cave is on the White River National Forest and access is impacted by the adaptive management plan and WRNF closure order.
+NOTE: Groaning Cave is on the White River National Forest and access is impacted by the adaptive management plan and USFS Region 2 closure order.
 Groaning Cave is a documented bat hibernaculum and swarming site.
 These activities mean that the cave is closed to visitation from August 15 through April 15 each year.
-Exceptions to this closure season may be permitted by the forest supervisor (Scott Fitzwilliams), but exceptions are unlikely to be approved for any activities other than bat research.
-The current closure order is in effect until July 31, 2019.
+Exceptions to this closure season may be permitted by the forest supervisor, but exceptions are unlikely to be approved for any activities other than bat research.
+The current closure order is in effect until August 31, 2024.
 During the open season (April 16 through August 14), registration and authorization is required to access the cave.
 The USFS website has detailed instructions on how to get this authorization.
-A form must be filled out and sent to [email protected].
+A form must be filled out and sent to [email protected] .
 Once authorization is obtained you can follow the standard procedure below to get the gate combination.

 General Information